Applying for Federal Aid

 Your FAFSA will be reviewed only after you have been accepted.
 At that time, you will receive further financial aid information.
 If you have any questions, please contact The Office of Financial Aid.
 Please note that certificate courses do not qualify for federal student aid.

 - Federal student aid is available for qualified students who will attend the Cardiovascular Technology, Surgical Technology, and BSN Programs.

-- Payment plans are available through the Bursar’s Office for students who will attend the Nursing Care Partner and Monitor Surveillance Courses.
+- Payment plans are available through the Bursar’s Office for students who will attend the Patient Care Technician and Monitor Surveillance Courses.

 - Financial aid packages will only be prepared for admitted students.